 Academics in the international finance industry both support and reject the economic citizenship by investment model.
 One supporter of the model, Andrea Roberts, notes that it is a “legitimate response by governments to the need to raise revenue through direct foreign investment” and is a “create and valid strategy to change the economic landscape.
 She argues that strict requirements, constant monitoring, and scrutiny of prospective applicants to the programme can legitimize the programme.
 These are also strengthened in countries like Antigua and Barbuda, where the government has the sole authority to process all applications.

 But seeing that these Caribbean countries have continued with their programmes in light of rising criticism, one could surmise that they have complete faith in the governance of their programmes and their ability to stem any crises.
 And although the economic citizenship by investment has several financial benefits, there must be careful consideration of the social impact.
-There must never be the notion that citizenship can be bought as long as the price is right and it’s only worth what it was purchased for.
+There must never be the notion that citizenship can be bought as long as the price is right.
+Citizenship is a priceless commodity that can never valued at what it was purchased for.

 Burke Files offers sound advice to citizenship by economic investment practitioners – do your due diligence.
 He states that unlike regular pathways to citizenship which is earned over a period of time, citizenship by economic investment has a very short time frame for assessment.
 This means, that due diligence and background screening has to be “aggressive and comprehensive” in order to protect the country.
 The candidate’s history must be perused, and family members, friends and associates must also be scrutinised.
 If a country that promotes the citizenship by economic citizenship model does not engage in such rigorous Know Your Citizen practices, then its priceless authenticity, integrity and reputation will be tarnished for a minor sum.